Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes, encompassing issues such as child custody, visitation rights, alimony, and property settlements, can be emotionally taxing and complex.
-Traditional litigation often amplifies stress and extends resolution times, impacting the well-being of all parties involved. family dispute arbitration has emerged as a practical alternative, providing a private, flexible, and more amicable forum for resolving such conflicts.
+Traditional litigation often amplifies stress and extends resolution times, impacting the well-being of all parties involved.
+Family dispute arbitration has emerged as a practical alternative, providing a private, flexible, and more amicable forum for resolving such conflicts.
 In Anaheim, California 92812—a city with a population of approximately 364,490 residents—family dispute arbitration plays a vital role in alleviating the burden on the judicial system and fostering amicable settlements tailored to local community norms.

 Legal Framework Governing Arbitration in California